Challenging Boundaries in Language Education

 - This book was translated under contract in 2001.

 - ISBN 960-99459-5-3 ; ISBN 13: 978-960-99459-5-0.

 - To date, the book has been reviewed by TO VIMA.

 Kostoulas, A. (2007).
 Dynamics impacting ELT learning materials in the Greek context: a complexity perspective.
 Manchester: The University of Manchester.

-- Reading copies can be procured from the John Rylands University of Manchester Library (listing)
+- Reading are available from the John Rylands University of Manchester Library.

 - The WorldCat listing of this dissertation can be accessed here.

 Image Credit: © Anna Creech (eclecticlibrarian@flickr) | CC BY-NC-SA